 Walking and running are great ways to burn calories, but let’s face it these aren’t always fun ways to get fit.
 If you’re not a runner, it’s going to be a chore, and the novelty is soon going to wear off.

 Both indoor and outdoor roller skating are great ways to burn calories.
-Skating is a cardiovascular activity.
+Whether you use indoor or outdoor roller skates, skating is a cardiovascular activity.
 It gets the heart working harder, it works up a sweat, and if you skate regularly and follow a healthy diet, you’ll soon see the fat melt away.

 Skating to lose weight is an effective method of getting healthy.
 No matter what kind of skating you do, you’re still going to burn calories.